redsn0w0/lisk-js-autorebuilder/README.md

 ##Install
 Clone the repository next to lisk-test (for instance)

+In lisk config json you must whitelisting forging and API to 127.0.0.1

 HOME
     lisk-test
     lisk-js-autorebuilder

     - cd into lisk-js-autorebuilder
-    - rename the config.sample.json in config.json and complete it with your delegate infos
+    - rename the config.sample.json in config.json and complete it with your delegate infos (leave yournode as localhost and set node to a node to ask for forging information)
     - npm install

 ##Run